skip to main content

 Privacy Policy

-With this privacy policy, we inform you about the processing of personal data in connection with our activities and operations, including our website under the domain name glacierbiketour.ch.
-In particular, we inform you about the purposes, methods, and locations where we process personal data.
-We also provide information about the rights of individuals whose data we process.
+With this Privacy Policy, we inform you about the processing of personal data in connection with our activities and operations, including our website at the domain name glacierbiketour.ch.
+In particular, we provide information on what personal data we process, for what purpose, how, and where.
+We also inform about the rights of individuals whose data we process.

-We are subject to Swiss data protection law as well as any applicable foreign data protection laws, such as those of the European Union (EU) under the European General Data Protection Regulation (GDPR).
+We are subject to Swiss law as well as any applicable foreign law, such as that of the European Union (EU) with the General Data Protection Regulation (GDPR).

-The European Commission recognized in its decision of July 26, 2000 that Swiss data protection law ensures an adequate level of data protection.
-In its report of January 15, 2024, the European Commission confirmed this adequacy decision.
+The European Commission recognized in its decision of 26 July 2000 that Swiss data protection law ensures an adequate level of data protection.
+With a report of 15 January 2024, the European Commission confirmed this adequacy decision.

 Table of Contents